gouveaguilherme/gouveaguilherme/README.md

 Leveraging my experience in <strong>UI Design</strong> and a strong foundation in HTML and CSS, now I'm expanding my skills in the development field to reach my goal of becoming a <strong>UI Developer</strong>.

-My background in <strong>UI Design</strong> provides me with a unique perspective on users needs, which I apply to my development projects to create intuitive and visually appealing projects.
+My background in <strong>UI Design</strong> provides me with a unique perspective on users needs, which I apply to my development work to create intuitive and visually appealing projects.

 I'm actively working on new projects to showcase my growing skills.